tahzeeb-blip/Finalproject/Readme.md

 Linked List: Tracks custom node information for demonstration purposes.
 Queue: Manages empty cells in a First-In-First-Out (FIFO) order.
 Stack: Tracks backtracking states for solving the puzzle.
-Row Sorting: Sorts the rows of the Sudoku puzzle in ascending order.
+Row Sorting: Sort the rows of the Sudoku puzzle in ascending order.
 Simple and interactive console interface.

 *Usage: